C0ntrl08/UserProfiles_API_NoAuth_NoLogin/README.md

-# User_Profiles Backend without Authentication and authorization
+# User_Profiles Backend without Authentication and Authorization

 This is a backend .NET project, similar in structure to applications often built from scratch.
 As it is only intended for training purposes, neither Authentication nor Authorisation is included.